blockdeep/libro/src/medium/Avoid_Resource_Intensive_Execution_Inside_Hooks.md

 ## Description

 Performing resource-intensive operations, such as iterating over large data sets, within runtime hooks like `on_finalize` can significantly impact block execution time and lead to performance bottlenecks.
-Hooks are triggered automatically for every block, and if they contain complex or large-scale computations, there could be a reduction in transaction throughput and potentially affect the network’s overall performance.
+Hooks are executed automatically for every block, and if they contain computationally heavy tasks, they can reduce transaction throughput and degrade network performance, especially as on-chain activity scales.

 ## What should be avoided